aocsa/aocsa/README.md

-## 🚀 Database and GPU Software Engineer | Specialist in Data Analytics
+## 🚀 Database and GPU Software Engineer

 ### 👋 About Me